Transcript

 00:07:08 Speaker 1

 Awesome.
 Yeah.
-So listen to everybody.
-He’s a he’s the expert on the topic.
+So listen everybody.
+He’s the expert on the topic.
 Try it again.

 00:07:20 Speaker 2